 Erected 1953 by State Historical Society of Missouri and State Highway Commission.

 Topics and series.
 This historical marker is listed in these topic lists: Churches & Religion • Settlements & Settlers Missouri, The State Historical Society of series list.

 Location.
 37° 37.841′ N, 89° 35.16′ W. Marker is in Altenburg, Missouri, in Perry County.
 Marker is on Main Street (Missouri Route A) 0 miles west of Church Street, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Altenburg MO 63732, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 1 other marker is within 13 miles of this marker, measured as the crow flies.
 Father Jacques Marquette (approx. 13 miles away).

 Regarding Altenburg.
 The Lutheran Heritage Center and Museum are nearby, as are the original College building and a settler's log cabin.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 4, 2010, by Allen Gathman of Pocahontas, Missouri.
-This page has been viewed 913 times since then and 14 times this year.
+It was originally submitted on September 4, 2010, by Allen Gathman of Pocahontas, Missouri.
+This page has been viewed 923 times since then and 6 times this year.
 Photos: 1, 2, 3, 4. submitted on September 4, 2010, by Allen Gathman of Pocahontas, Missouri. • Craig Swain was the editor who published this page.